jgkawell/class-data-structures-algos/README.md

 # Data Structures Class Projects
-My programming assignments for CS210 Data Structures and Algorithms during the spring of 2016.
+My programming assignments for CS210 Data Structures and Algorithms during the spring of 2016 at Samford University.

 ## Description of Projects